 [dan] Widespread; Faroe Islands.
-Also in Canada, Germany, Greenland, Norway, Sweden, United Arab Emirates, United States.
-5,450,000 in Denmark (ELDIA 2012).
+5,380,000 in Denmark (ELDIA 2012).
 Population total all countries: 5,522,490.
 Status: 1 (National).
 De facto national language.
 Alternate Names: Dansk, Rigsdansk Dialects: Bornholmsk, Sønderjysk (Southern Jutlandic).
 Classification: Indo-European, Germanic, North, East Scandinavian, Danish-Swedish, Danish-Riksmal, Danish Comments: Many slowly disappearing dialects.
 Formerly 3 dialect groups: Jutlandic (or Jutish, Western Danish), Island Danish, and Eastern Danish.

 Danish Sign Language

 [dsl] 5,000 in Denmark (2007).
 Status: 5 (Developing).
 Dialects: None known.
 Some signs are related to French Sign Language [fsl].
 Intelligible with Swedish [swl] and Norwegian [nsl] sign languages with only moderate difficulty.
 Not intelligible with Finnish Sign Language [fse].
 Classification: Deaf sign language Comments: The first school began in 1807.

 [fao] Faroe Islands.
 66,000 in Denmark (2007).
 Population total all countries: 66,150.
 Status: 2 (Provincial).
 De facto provincial language in Faroe Islands.
 Alternate Names: Føroyskt Dialects: None known.
 Not inherently intelligible with Icelandic [isl].
 Classification: Indo-European, Germanic, North, West Scandinavian Comments: Faroe Islands are self-governing in most matters.
 Spoken on Faroe Islands by about 45,000 and in Denmark by about 21,000.

 [swe] Bornholm Island.
+L2 users: 728,000 in Denmark (ELDIA 2012).
 Status: 5 (Dispersed).
 Dialects: Scanian (Skåne, Skånska, Southern Swedish).
 Classification: Indo-European, Germanic, North, East Scandinavian, Danish-Swedish, Swedish Comments: When Sweden obtained Scania from Denmark in 1658 this dialect began to lose its status as a separate language status.
 It is called Southern Swedish in Sweden, and Eastern Danish in Denmark.

-[rmd] No remaining speakers.
+[rmd] No known L1 speakers.
 Status: 10 (Extinct).
-Alternate Names: Rodi, Rotwelsch Dialects: An independent language based on Danish [dan] with heavy lexical borrowing from Romani.
+Alternate Names: Rodi, Rotwelsch Dialects: None known.
+An independent language based on Danish [dan] with heavy lexical borrowing from Romani.
 Not inherently intelligible of Angloromani [rme].
 May be intelligible of Traveller Norwegian [rmg] and Traveller Swedish [rmu].
 Classification: Mixed language, Danish-Romani Comments: Romani people transported to Denmark by James IV of Scotland in July 1505.